brown-cs132-s13/chatroom/Chatroom.md

     html += '    <title>Room: ' + roomName + '</title>\n';
     // ...
 ```
 ... but why ever would you want to use *that* monstrosity?
 We recommend that you use a templating engine to process your HTML.
-[Mustache][mustache] is the templating engine recommended by the TAs, and we've included a Twitter's Node implementation of Mustache, [Hogan][hogan], in your package's dependencies.
+[Mustache][mustache] is the templating language recommended by the TAs, and we've included Twitter's Node implementation of Mustache, [Hogan][hogan], in your package's dependencies.
 We've also included the [consolidate.js][consolidate] library, which is an adapter that lets various templating engines work directly with Express.

   [mustache]: http://mustache.github.com
   [hogan]: http://twitter.github.com/hogan.js/